 Although the student body has become far more inclusive in terms of gender and race, Sandel claims the traditional aristocracy "has given way to a meritocratic elite that is now as privileged and entrenched as the one it replaced."
 A well-known study from 2017 found that at the "elite" colleges, there are "more students who come from families in the top one percent (14.5%) than the bottom half of the parent income distribution (13.5%)" and "only 3.8% of students at these colleges come from families in the bottom quintile."
 Across all institutions, the share of nonwhite undergraduates has certainly increased, and so has the share of undergraduates in poverty, but the latter has increased by much smaller amount.

-Furthermore, despite any privileges they had such as tutoring and helicopter parenting, even the students who get accepted to college face various mental health issues like anxiety, depression, and perfectionism.
+Furthermore, despite any advantages they had such as tutoring and helicopter parents, even the students who get accepted to college face various mental health issues like anxiety, depression, and perfectionism.
 To make matters worse, things don't get better in college (or graduate school).

 Finally, there's the hubris and humiliation aspect of the whole competition: since many admitted students had to struggle for acceptance, they are prone to developing meritocratic hubris.
 This is harder to statistically demonstrate than inequality or the rise of mental health issues, but Sandel has observed that his Harvard students resist the idea that they were admitted due to luck or other factors beyond their control.
 And according to one survey, 77% of Americans believe that most people can succeed if they are willing to work hard, so it's natural to think that those who do succeed must have worked hard and therefore deserve their success.
 (This figure is 57% in Britain, 46% in France, and 40% in Japan.)
 Along with hubris comes the flip side described above: humiliation and self-doubt.
 It's easy to imagine that applicants rejected by colleges feel inferior, and possibly resentful, especially if they believe the process was mostly meritocratic.

 Sandel thinks the admissions process shouldn't completely ignore students' academic merit, but it should also ameliorate the negative consequences of ostensibly merit-driven competition.
 Standard proposals to reform college admissions, such as the elimination of preferences for legacies, could make the situation worse since they promote meritocratic thinking (though they do improve the socioeconomic diversity of the student body).
 So what should we do instead?
 Admit students randomly?
 Actually, yes — Sandel thinks we should have a lottery system, in which colleges decide which applicants are likely to succeed, and then among those, they accept a random subset.
-This would reduce applicants' stress since they only need to pass a threshold before they're no longer in control.
-(Of course, that threshold might be high and ambiguous, which could be annoying.)
-It would also reduce hubris among those who get accepted, and humiliation among the others, since everyone would know that luck is explicitly required for acceptance.
-People generally acknowledge that luck already plays a huge role in college admissions, so perhaps we might as well formally incorporate it into the process.
+This would reduce applicants' stress since it no longer seems like they're completely responsible for the outcome; luck is explicitly required.
+It would also reduce hubris among those who get accepted, and humiliation among the others.

 For the most part, they place relatively little curricular emphasis on moral and civic education, or on the kind of historical studies that prepare students to exercise informed practical judgment about public affairs... our leading colleges and universities today are better at inculcating technocratic skills and orientations than the ability to reason and deliberate about fundamental moral and civic questions.
 This technocratic emphasis may have contributed to the failure of governing elites over the past two generations, and to the morally impoverished terms of public discourse.

-Although many colleges have general education requirements, it seems to me that they fall short of achieving Sandel's vision.
-There is high variance among the various courses, so students naturally hunt for the ones that satisfy multiple requirements and don't demand a lot of work.
-In the same vein, the content and delivery of these courses can vary wildly and might not address important civic questions.
+Although many colleges have general education requirements, they seem to fall short of Sandel's vision.
+There is high variance among the various courses, so students naturally hunt for the ones that satisfy multiple requirements, don't demand a lot of work, and might not address important civic questions.
 I'll admit that as a student, I was sometimes guilty of adopting an attitude of "How do I get this over with?" and I'm sure that many others have felt the same way.

 Work and the Common Good